Chola Pass Trek

 The above itineraries are subject to change due to a condition beyond our control.
 This is a Guideline showing tentative camp night stops.
 A physical, technical and natural condition may change this above itineraries.

 Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this planet; you just need to know where to find them.
-We at Gokyo Treks and Expedition believe in the quality services.
+We at Gokyo Treks and Expedition believe in quality services.
 Your safety and satisfaction is our concern.
-We are a team of professional, experienced, well trained and licensed local guides who knows the destination much better than others.
+We are a team of professional, experienced, well trained, and licensed local guides who knows the destination much better than others.